Editor’s Note: This post was updated on September 10, 2018, for accuracy and comprehensiveness. It was originally published on August 1, 2017.

 It is well known that working out is good for your heart – it becomes more efficient pumping blood, and as a result, getting oxygen to the rest of your body.
 When you go a few weeks without physical activity, your heart not only begins losing its ability to handle extra blood flow, your body’s ability to effectively use oxygen, referred to as VO2 max, declines.

 Research shows significant reductions in VO2 max within two to four weeks of detraining, which is attributed to decreased blood volume and cardiac output.
-Another study found that most of the aerobic fitness gained through exercise over two to three months is lost within two to four weeks.
+Another study found that most of the aerobic capacity gained through exercise over two to three months is lost within two to four weeks.

 When you cease exercising, you will undoubtedly notice changes in your muscles.
 They will become smaller and weaker.
-If you’ve been doing high intensity exercise or strength training, you’ll find a reduction in your muscular endurance.
+If you’ve been doing high intensity exercise or weight training, you’ll find a reduction in your muscular endurance.

 While strength performance may be maintained for up to four weeks of detraining, power and endurance may decline significantly in this time period as found in one study.
 In another study, postmenopausal women trained with resistance bands for twelve weeks and found a significant adverse effect on their muscle power during a four-week detraining period.